 Astonishingly, “Sail On, Sailor” is missing from this 30-song collection, as are two of my favorite Beach Boys tracks, “Disney Girls” and “Surf’s Up.”
 The compilers might point to the title of the collection and argue that selections were made based on the “sounds of summer” theme, but the presence of “Heroes and Villains” would negate their contention.
 As usual, the geniuses have fucked up the track order, making the narrative thread of The Beach Boys’ musical development hard to follow.
 However, the early tracks in particular are extremely formulaic, making a straight track-by-track analysis a bore.
 What I’ve decided to do is stay true to the narrative but group the songs into categories: Surf Songs, Car Songs, Transition Songs, Peak Period and Nostalgia.

-One more caveat before we begin: I do not buy into the Brian Wilson Genius myth.
+One more caveat before we begin: as noted in my review of Pet Sounds, I do not buy into the Brian Wilson Genius myth.
 Nothing personal against Brian, but I don’t buy into the genius myth for anyone, not even Einstein or DaVinci.
 All human beings are capable of moments of genius, many of which go unnoticed.
 Many brilliant discoveries have turned out to be the result of lucky accidents rather than conscious intent.
 And nearly all human endeavors are collaborative by definition, even if that collaboration involves something as simple as sharing an idea or talking through a problem.
-I couldn’t help but notice that Einstein published his Annus Mirabilis papers containing the Special Theory Relativity and E = mc2 right after he started making babies with his wife, so for all we know, it was a Big Bang Orgasm that permitted him to penetrate the mysteries of the universe.
+I couldn’t help but notice that Einstein published his Annus Mirabilis papers containing the Special Theory Relativity and E = mc right after he started making babies with his wife, so for all we know, it was a Big Bang Orgasm that permitted him to penetrate the mysteries of the universe.

 Back to Brian Wilson: he had moments of genius that will be noted in their proper context.
 And now, Sounds of Summer . . .